 The American Civil Liberties Union (ACLU) has released Mobile Justice apps for eight states and counting.
 The Mobile Justice app, which records police encounters or brutality as they happen, and automatically uploads them to the ACLU, is available for California, Colorado, Michigan, Mississippi, Missouri, Nebraska, North Carolina and Oregon with more on the way.

-Explains Nathan Woodliff-Stanley, Executive Director of the ACLU of Colorado, which is the newest state to have a Mobile Justice app, in an interview with Denver Channel 7 ABC News, “As often as cameras are watching what we do, there is often resistance when cameras are pointed in the other direction.
+Explains Nathan Woodliff-Stanley, Executive Director of the ACLU of Colorado, which is the newest state to have a Mobile Justice app, in an interview with [Page no longer available – we have linked to the archive.org version instead], “As often as cameras are watching what we do, there is often resistance when cameras are pointed in the other direction.
 We must remember that it is the cameras in our hands, the cameras that most of us carry with us every day, that are the greatest protections against abuses of police power.”

 The primary functon of the Mobile Justice app is to record an encounter and then instantly and automatically upload the recording to the ACLU.
 Proponents say that this will help ensure that videos end up where they can do good, even if the phone subsequently gets dropped in a scuffle and broken, or even if the phone is taken and the video deleted.

 In fact, the latter is exactly what Levi Frasier says happened to him, and he wasn’t even the primary focus of the police stop.
 Frasier says he saw police manhandling a suspect, and so he stopped and started recording the encounter with his tablet.
 The police noticed, asked if they could have the tablet, and when Frasier said “no”, telling the police that they needed a warrant, they grabbed the tablet from him.
 When he got it back, he says, the video was gone.

 |Get notified of new Internet Patrol articles for free!

 |Or Read Internet Patrol Articles Right in Your Inbox!